ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 with indications of congestion beyond packet loss.

-Multicast congestion control is a considerably less mature field of study and is not in the scope for this document.
+Multicast congestion control is a considerably less mature field of study and is not in the scope of this document.
 However, {{Section 4 of ?RFC8085}} provides additional guidelines for multicast and broadcast usage of UDP.

 Congestion control algorithms have been developed outside of the IETF, including